+Wikipedia is a general encyclopedia or reference work.
 At the university level, your professors are looking for more than general rudimentary material.
 General encyclopedias give baseline information, oftentimes it's the type of common knowledge that isn't usually cited.
-Academic subject-specific encyclopedias will often provide more scholarly and citeable information.
+Academic, subject-specific encyclopedias will often provide more scholarly and citeable information.

+Determining the academic rigor of the content is difficult.
 One of Wikipedia's main principles is that it strives for a neutral point of view.
 The problem is that in any knowledge endeavor, much less a collaborative and ad hoc venture like Wikipedia, deciding what's neutral and having something reviewed for this neutral point of view can be controversial and too uncertain to meet academic standards.